 Stockholders vote at the meeting by casting ballots (in person or by proxy) which are tabulated by a person who is appointed by the board of directors before the meeting to serve as inspector of election at the meeting and who has executed and verified an oath of office.
-The affirmative vote of (i) a plurality of the shares present at the meeting and entitled to vote on the subject matter is required to elect the director nominees to the board of directors, (ii) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the 2015 fiscal year and (iii) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to approve any other business which may properly come before the meeting.
+The affirmative vote of (i) a plurality of the shares present at the meeting and entitled to vote on the subject matter is required to elect the director nominees to the board of directors, (ii) sixty-six and two-thirds percent (66 2/3%) of the outstanding shares of our common stock, par value \$0.01 per share, which we refer to as our "common stock", together with our Series A Convertible Preferred Stock (voting on an as-converted basis), which we refer to as our "Series A Preferred Stock," voting together as a single class, is required to approve the amendment to the Company's Restated Certificate of Incorporation to implement a majority voting standard in uncontested elections of directors, (iii) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to approve, on an advisory basis, the non-binding resolution on the compensation of the Company's Named Executive Officers as described in the Company's proxy statement under "Executive Compensation", (iv) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the 2017 fiscal year, and (v) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to approve any other business which may properly come before the meeting.
+The frequency receiving the highest number of votes from holders of shares present at the meeting and entitled to vote on the subject matter will be the non-binding selection of the stockholders of the advisory vote on the frequency of an advisory stockholder vote on the compensation of the Company's Named Executive Officers.
 Abstentions and broker "non-votes" are included in the determination of the number of shares present at the meeting for quorum purposes.
-Abstentions will count as a vote against the proposals, other than for the election of directors.
+Abstentions will count as a vote against the proposals, other than for the election of directors and the vote, on an advisory basis, of the frequency of an advisory stockholder vote on the compensation of the Company's Named Executive Officers.
 Abstentions will not have an effect on the election of directors because directors are elected by a plurality of the votes cast.
+Abstentions will not have an effect on the vote, on an advisory basis, of the frequency of an advisory stockholder vote of the compensation of the Company's Named Executive Officers because the highest number of votes from holders of shares present at the meeting and entitled to vote on the subject matter will be the non-binding selection of the stockholders.
 Broker "non-votes" are not counted in the tabulations of the votes cast or present at the meeting and entitled to vote on any of the proposals and therefore will have no effect on the outcome of the proposals.
-A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.